 Strike from where you are; there is no set up time.

 Each strike should deliver maximum power; nonetheless we train with combination strikes.
 We do not rely on the old saying,"One strike one kill."
 We rely on "Take no chances."
-We use penetrating blows that bring the pain deep into the muscle causing shock to the system.
+We use penetrating blows that bring the pain deep into the muscle causing shock to the entire system.

 Combine hand and foot techniques for maximum effectiveness, one technique sets up the next.